eclipse-iceoryx/iceoryx2/integrations/ros2/README.md

 just setup integrations-ros2
 ```

-This installs the colcon build tools, generates the message crates into
+This installs the colcon build tools, generates the message crates and
-`target/ros2/messages` and builds the examples into `target/ros2/examples`.
+builds the examples.
+Everything the ros2 workspace builds is placed in
+`integrations/ros2/target/<distro>`.

 The setup only runs inside a container.
 It installs the colcon build tools
 into the system Python.
 The script will not install anything if not within